alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-annulling-shahadah.md

 date: 2020/07/27
 group6: true
 note: true
-excerpt: "What is the separating line between Kufr (disbelief) and Islam?"
+summary: "What is the separating line between Kufr (disbelief) and Islam?"
 ---

 Question: